 Being pregnant can be both mentally and physically demanding.
 Regular exercise can help you cope with these demands and prepare you for labour (Clapp et al 2002; Berk 2004; Hatch et al 1998).
 Some of the common pregnancy niggles, such as backache, constipation and fatigue, will be easier to keep at bay, too.
 Exercise is also great for relieving stress.

 Maintaining a healthy level of fitness is all part of staying well during pregnancy and will also help to keep control of your weight gain.
 It can also help improve your general mood and self-image, along with assisting in the prevention of some pregnancy conditions like pre-eclampsia and gestational diabetes.
 If you have difficulty sleeping at night, you may also find that a workout during the day helps.

 The benefits of exercising throughout your pregnancy will continue after your baby is born, making it easier for you to get back into shape (Clapp et al 2002).
 As long as you don’t overdo it, walking, jogging, swimming, water aerobics classes and cycling on an exercise bike are all considered good, safe forms of exercise.
-Yoga and Pilates are also very good but please ensure you find a registered, qualified teacher who is experienced in dealing with pregnant couples/individuals
+Yoga and Pilates are also very good but please ensure you find a registered, qualified teacher who is experienced in dealing with pregnant individuals.

 Generally speaking, any activity where you could be thrown off-balance or fall over is not a good idea.
 Ball sports are also risky because you may be hit in the stomach.
 Be guided by your antenatal care provider if you are uncertain.